geoschem/GCHP/docs/source/getting-started/quick-start.rst

    Once version 13 is released, we will resume recommending users checkout a specific version.

-Initialize and update all submodules:
+Initialize and update all the submodules:

 .. code-block:: console